 How much do solid toiletries cost and how long do they last?

-This can vary hugely but realistically a good solid shampoo will cost around $20 NZD for 100g.
-This lasts me (I have long hair and wash twice a week
+This can vary hugely but realistically a good solid shampoo will cost around $20 for 100g.
+This lasts me (I have long hair and wash twice a week for about 6 months.
+It’s said to be the equivalent of about three bottles of shampoo which cost say $7 per bottle, making the costs very similar but the environmental impact much higher with all those plastic bottles.

 Can you make your own?